charlesanthonyproctorbrowne/mr_t_pain/README.md

+---

+* Delay on getting this over due to being busy (apologies).
+* Tests missing - Ideally get them in.
+* I don't usually work with bytes in JS, this hurt my brain.
+Thank you.
+I was fooled to think I just need to write some `Buffer` byte methods and get the output in the doc

+---

 # Sensor Packet Decoder

 A TypeScript application that decodes binary sensor packet data and places it into a Redis queue for further processing.